Junior classes: 5-10yrs

 Week 5 - Painting Gradients

 This week students practiced gradient techniques by blending the three primary colours (Magenta, Yellow and Blue) to then create the secondary colours (purple and orange).
 The students utilised the gradients to form lovely sunset-like backgrounds, finishing the composition with a silhouette (a shape that is absent of light).
 Students were able to choose between stencils or free-hand painting the silhouette they incorporated into their piece, which became the main point of focus within their compositions.
-This weeks lesson broadened the students understanding and ability to manipulate acrylic paints.

 Week 4 - Collage